How to Replace a Heating Element in an Electric Water Heater

-Replacing a faulty heating element on a water heater is not particularly difficult, but it is considered an advanced project since it requires both mechanical skill and a comfortable knowledge of electrical wiring issues.
-It involves three different stages: testing the heating element, removing the old heating element, and installing a new replacement.
+Replacing a faulty heating element on a water heater is not particularly difficult, but it is considered an advanced project since it requires both mechanical skill and comfortable knowledge of electrical wiring issues.
+It involves three different project stages:

 Equipment / Tools